stefan-pdx/mlb_terminal/README.md

 ## Overview

 Don't you just wish you could have a little terminal app to stream out real-time stats for a MLB baseball game?
-Look no further!
+Look no further! _Please note, the use of this data is subjected to the terms put forth by the MLB.
+More information can be found here: [http://gdx.mlb.com/components/copyright.txt](http://gdx.mlb.com/components/copyright.txt).
+You're okay if you're using this data for individual use!_

 ### Syntax

 #### Commands

+To find out more about a specific command, use `mlb [command] --help` to view the appropriate documentation.

-* help: Display global or [command] help documentation.
+* `help`: Display global or [command] help documentation.
-* games: Print out a list of scheduled games for the specified date
+* `games [options]`: Print out a list of scheduled games for the specified date
-* game: Print out play-by-play events for a specific game.
+* `game [options] [game_number]`: Print out play-by-play events for a specific game.
 Use `--pitches` to output realtime pitch trajectory data.

 #### Global options